lae/ansible-role-netbox/README.md

 It is **required** to configure either a socket directory (to communicate over UNIX sockets) or a host/password (to use TCP/IP).
 See the **Example Playbook** section for more information on configuring the database.

+Note that these are used to configure `DATABASE` in `configuration.py`.

     netbox_config:
       #SECRET_KEY: